svetlyak40wt/svetlyak40wt.recipe.symlinks/README.md

 pull some files from a standart debian's distribution os pyexiv2.

 In that case, you can collect all neccessary links in one directory and add it as `extra-path`.
+Or use it to make symlink to django admin's media directory.

 Here is a minimal buildout.cfg:

     [buildout]
-    parts = pyexiv2 python
+    parts = pyexiv2 python django-media

     [pyexiv2]
     recipe = svetlyak40wt.recipe.symlinks